fbpx

 A Norwegian Prima Review: The Rooms

-We ended up having a Mini Suite with a balcony.
+We ended up having a mini-suite with a balcony.
 While I’ve sailed before, this was my first time with a view of the sea.
 That natural light coming in every day and waking up to the seemingly infinite ocean reaching over the horizon every morning was the best way to start our day aboard the Norwegian Prima.

 Man watching TV in a luxurious room with natural lighting and modern decor